daijinjia-user/ORCPM-demo/README.md

 # ORCPM-demo

-ORCPM-demo is a web application for visualizing and analyzing datasets.
+Regional  core pattern mining (RCPM) is designed to discover those core  patterns that may occur frequently only in a sub-region and to  reveal the dependency relationship between core and non-core  features by analysing the core pattern's prevalent sub-regions.
+RCPM-demo  is a web application for visualizing and analysing datasets, which can be widely used in tasks such as rare resource  conservation, commercial site selection, and others that the core  feature needs to be specified.
 It allows users to upload files, process data, and visualize results using various plots.

 ## Features

-- Upload CSV files for data processing
+- Upload CSV files for data visualize
-- Visualize data using scatter plots
+- Analyse data distribution and recommend parameters
-- Generate box plots for feature recommendation
+- Configure parameters and pattern mining
+- Visualization result display and analysis

 ## Installation